microtema/azure-devops-pipelines-maven-plugin/README.md

-# github workflows generator
+# Azure DevOps pipelines generator
-Reducing Boilerplate Code with github workflows maven plugin
+Reducing Boilerplate Code with DevOps pipelines maven plugin
 > More Time for Feature and functionality
   Through a simple set of github workflows templates and saving 60% of development time